Matt Carasiti: Colorado Rockies

-On June 5, 2012, Carasiti was drafted by the Colorado Rockies in the sixth round as the 194th pick in the 2012 Major League Baseball draft.
+On June 5, 2012, Carasiti was drafted by the Colorado Rockies in the sixth round, with the 198th overall selection, of the 2012 Major League Baseball draft.

 In 2016, most of which he pitched for the Hartford Yard Goats for whom he was 0–2 with a 2.31 ERA with a league-leading 29 saves, he was named a mid-season Eastern League All Star, a post-season All Star, and an MiLB.com Organization All Star.

 Carasiti was called up by the Rockies on August 12, 2016, making his MLB debut the same day pitching 2 innings in relief in the Rockies 10–6 loss to the Philadelphia Phillies.
+In 19 appearances for the Rockies during his rookie campaign, Carasiti struggled to a 9.19 ERA with 17 strikeouts across 15 2/3 innings pitched.
+On December 2, Colorado non-tendered Carasiti, making him a free agent.

-On December 15, 2016, Carasiti signed a minor league contract with the Rockies that included an invitation to 2017 spring training.
+On December 15, 2016, Carasiti re-signed with the Rockies organization on a minor league contract that included an invitation to spring training.
+In 2017 he was named a mid-season Pacific Coast League All Star.

 Chicago Cubs

-In 2017 he was named a mid-season Pacific Coast League All Star.
-On June 26, 2017, Carasiti was traded to the Chicago Cubs for Zac Rosscup.
-He had his contract purchased on November 6, 2017, but was released on December 1 to pursue playing in Japan.
+On June 26, 2017, Carasiti was traded to the Chicago Cubs in exchange for Zac Rosscup.
+In 19 appearances for the Triple-A Iowa Cubs, he logged an 0-2 record and 4.66 ERA with 25 strikeouts and 8 saves across 19 1/3 innings pitched.
+The Cubs selected Carasiti's contract on November 6, to prevent him from reaching minor league free agency.
+However, he was released on December 1 to pursue a playing opportunity in Japan.

 Tokyo Yakult Swallows

 On December 5, 2017, Carasiti signed with the Tokyo Yakult Swallows of Nippon Professional Baseball (NPB).
+In 32 appearances for the Swallows in 2018, Carasiti compiled a 7-3 record and 4.18 ERA with 73 strikeouts across 94 2/3 innings pitched.
 He became a free agent following the 2018 season.

 Chicago Cubs (second stint)

-On January 2, 2019, Carasiti signed a minor league deal with the Chicago Cubs.
-With the AAA Iowa Cubs in the Pacific Coast League he was 1–1 with one save and a 2.67 ERA in 16 relief appearances covering 27 innings.
-He was released on June 7, 2019.
+On January 2, 2019, Carasiti signed a minor league contract with the Chicago Cubs.
+With the Triple–A Iowa Cubs, he was 1–1 with one save, a 2.67 ERA, and 23 strikeouts in 16 relief appearances covering 27 innings.
+Carasiti was released by the Cubs organization on June 7.